JamesJackaman/StructurePreservingIterativeSolvers/docs/experiments.md

 ### Functionality

-Solves a single step for a given problem for CGMRES, GMRES and exact linear solvers.
+Solves a single step for a given problem for prototypical CGMRES, FGMRES and exact linear solvers.
 The relative error is compared against the exact linear solver and enforcement of the constraints is checked.
 The auxiliary file `visualise.py` is then typically used to study the deviation in invariants at each iteration and to plot this graphically.

 ## Evolve.py

 ### Functionality

 Generates the solution over all time steps using a specfied linear solver.
-When executing this file two runs will be performed with GMRES and CGMRES, and then plotted.
+When executing this file two runs will be performed with FGMRES and CGMRES, and then plotted.

 ### Input